egawata/vim-kube-explain/README.md

 [Process exited 0]
 ~~~

-I recommend to add a shortcut to launch quickly.
+I recommend to add a shortcut into `.vimrc` to launch quickly.
 The following example enables to run `KubeExplain` with `Leader`(backslash by default) followed by `k`

 ~~~vim